ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 ```
 {: pre}

-## Exchange a instance identity access token for an IAM token
+## Exchange an instance identity access token for an IAM token
 {: #imd-token-exchange}

 To access IBM Cloud IAM-enabled services in the account, you can exchange the instance identity access token for an IAM token using trusted profile information.
-After you exchange the token, it functions as the original token for the instance metadata service and can be used to access IAM-enabled services, such as Cloud Object Storage, Cloud Database Service, as well as the VPC APIs.
-You can re-use the token multiple times for either service.
+After you exchange the token, you can use it to access IAM-enabled services, such as Cloud Object Storage, Cloud Database Service, as well as the VPC APIs.
+You can re-use the token multiple times.

 You exchange the access token with an IAM token by invoking a `POST` request within the virtual machine.
 The request specifies the token variable and creates a [trusted profile](/docs/vpc?topic=vpc-imd-trusted-profile-metadata) within IAM.
 This exchanges the access token with an IAM token linked to the trusted profile.

 To exchange a token, make a call like this:

 ```
-$ curl – X POST \
+curl – X POST \
 -H "Content-Type: application/www.form.urlencoded" \
 -H "Accept: application/json" \
 -d “grant_type=urn.ibm.params.0auth.grant-type:cr-token&cr-token= \
     {$access_token}&profile_id= \
     Profile-b12b1517-aadc-48d4-9f6e-ae069a8ad318” \
     https:iam.cloud.ibm.com.com/identity/token -s \
     | jq -r
 ```
 {: codeblock}

-The JSON response shows the IAM token that you can use with any IAM-enabled service.
+The JSON response shows the IAM token.
 For more information on exchanging tokens, see [Generating an IAM token for a compute resource](/docs/account?topic=account-trusted-profile-iam-token#token-exchange).

 ## Create a trusted profile for the instance
 {: #imd-trusted-profile-config}